-• \$113,086 is budgeted for in-state routine travel expenses, including per diem, lodging and transportation, as well as unplanned OOS travel for FMCSA events.
+• \$150,000 is budgeted for in-state routine travel expenses, including per diem, lodging and transportation, as well as unplanned OOS travel for FMCSA events or other applicable Commercial Vehicle Safety Training/Events.

 Conferences

 OOS and IS conference travel supports Officer/CVSI/Civilian/Allied Agency staff travel to the Commercial Vehicle Safety Alliance (CVSA) spring and fall meetings, the FMCSA combined MCSAP planning and ITD/PRISM conference, and other CMV related conferences not identified yet but approved by FMCSA.